redoy49/roommate-finder/README.md

 # 🏠 RoomMate – Roommate Finder Platform

-RoomMate is a full-stack web platform that helps individuals find compatible roommates based on location, budget, lifestyle preferences, and interests.
-Users can create listings, connect via chat, and safely manage their own posts.
+RoomMate is a full-stack web platform designed to help individuals find compatible roommates based on shared preferences such as location, budget, lifestyle, and personal interests.
+Users can create listings, browse others’ posts, and manage their interactions — all within a clean and responsive interface.

 ---